vanska/typed-string-interpolation/README.md

 - Options to customize return, pattern matching and sanity checking
 - Both ES Module `.mjs` and CommonJS `.cjs` distributions available.
 Use anywhere!
 - Tiny footprint:
-  - ES Module: `0.462kB` (`773B` unpacked)
+  - ES Module: `0.46kB` (`0.77kB` unpacked)
-  - CommonJS: `0.833B` (`1.75kB` unpacked)
+  - CommonJS: `0.83kB` (`1.75kB` unpacked)

 ## Motivation

 String interpolation/variable substitution (i.e. injecting variables within text) is a really common operation when building single and multilingual applications.
-Existing string interpolation utilities within the most used `i18n` / `l10n` packages like `i18next` and `formatjs` come with massive overhead while lacking thing like proper TypeScript infer support for the interpolation operation.
+Existing string interpolation utilities within the most used `i18n` / `l10n` packages like `i18next` and `formatjs` come with massive overhead while lacking proper TypeScript infer support for the interpolation operation.

 This package aims to provide a high quality string interpolation "primitive" to use as is or within other localization frameworks and tooling.

 ## Getting started

+Easiest way to get started is to play around with a [React example sandbox](https://codesandbox.io/p/sandbox/typed-string-interpolation-react-example-slpjgp).

+> ℹ Note that the library itself is framework agnostic and could be used with anything.

 ### Install